tomwhross/pdb-tutorial/README.md

 **NNB**: Another helpful tool is the following:
 `h(elp) - Without argument, print the list of available commands.
 With a command as an argument, print help about that command.`

-For the rest of the tutorial, I will be using the shortned version of the commands and if I use a command that I have not introduced here, I will explain what it does.
+For the rest of the tutorial, I will be using the shortened version of the commands and if I use a command that I have not introduced here, I will explain what it does.
 So, let's begin with the first one.

 ### 1. l(ist) a.k.a.
 I'm too lazy to open the file containing the source code